replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 # Restoring from Backups

-This topic describes how to restore full backups for disaster recovery on online and air gapped clusters.
-It also explains how to restore a partial backup (application only) from the Replicated admin console.
+This topic describes how to restore full and partial backups from the kots CLI and how to restore a partial backup (application only) from the Replicated admin console.

+## About the Restore Process

+During any full or partial restore, the admin console deletes the selected application.
+All existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
+This action is not reversible.

+Then, all of the application manifests are redeployed to the namespace.
+All Pods are giving an extra `initContainer` and an extra directory named `.velero`, which are used to restore hooks.
+For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

 ## Restore Any Backup from the CLI {#full-cli}

-Using the kots CLI, you can restore any of the following backup types:
+Using the kots CLI, you can do any of the following types of restores:

-- **Full backups:** Includes the admin console and the application with its metadata for disaster recovery
+- **Full restore:** Restores the admin console and the application with its metadata
-- **Partial backups:** Consists of the application and its metadata
+- **Partial restore:** Restores the application volumes and manifests
-- **Admin console:** Consists of the admin console only
+- **Admin console:** Restores only the admin console

-Full backups are restored only with the CLI.
+Full backups are restored only with the CLI, although you can get the restore command from the admin console.
 During restoration, the admin console gets recreated and the admin console UI is disconnected during this process.

 Partial backups can be restored using the CLI or the admin console.
 For more information about using the admin console to restore partial backups, see [Restore Partial Backups from the Admin Console](#admin-console).